Disabled access day: Making public spaces safer for older people

 Improving disabled access for older people

-Disabled Access Day has proved both effective and popular since it was first introduced back in 2015.
+Disabled access day has proven to be both effective and popular since it was first introduced back in 2015.
 But, supporting people who face mobility challenges should be an all-year-round commitment.

 - Adequate lighting